joaomelo/calystone/README.md

 ## Domain

-Domain is the bussiness logic running in a vacum without care about `controls` or `views`.
+Domain is the bussiness logic running in a vacum without care about `views`.

-Its has as concise as possible reactive state and methos to allow state mutation asserting business rules.
+Its has as concise as possible properties and methods to allow state mutation, asserting business rules, and exposing essencial data to the view.

 These types are not meant to be flexible or adapt to every needs of the UI.
 The point here is simplicity and communality.
-Other modules will extedend upon the domain to futher implement their needs.
+Views will extedend upon the domain to reach their needs.

-When adding something to the domain ask yourself, does the domain really need this? or this is for `control` or `display` convenience? if so, create the capability there.
+When adding something to the domain ask yourself, does the domain doesn't already expose this? if so, create the capability in the consumer.

 ## Utils